Thiago Monteiro (tennis): 2011–2013: Early career

-Entering 2013 as the first year that Thiago would play a full season as a senior professional, he was invited a second time to enter Aberto de São Paulo main draw, but couldn't make the first round again, losing to countryman Guilherme Clezar in straight sets.
+Entering 2013 as the first year that Thiago would play a full season as a senior professional, he was invited a second time to enter Aberto de São Paulo main draw, but couldn't make it past the first round again, losing to countryman Guilherme Clezar in straight sets.
 Monteiro later played in consecutive Futures events in the United States without much success.
 He tried to break through the qualifiers of Brasil Open a month later, but lost to Thiago Alves in the first round.
 In March, Thiago did a very successful run in Turkey: he won two back-to-back Futures, with 15 consecutive victories over two weeks.
 His first title there was against Czech Jan Minar, winning in straight sets.
 A week later, he defeated the Dominican José Hernández also in straight sets.
 He also won his first Futures title in doubles, partnering Maximiliano Estévez, from Argentina, defeating in the finals the partnership of Kirill Dmitriev and Yaraslav Shyla in the super tiebreak.

 Thiago would also reach the finals of another Futures event, this time in the Netherlands, in June, but he couldn't win his 5th title.
 He lost in the final to Bjorn Fratangelo in three sets.
 Thiago broke through multiple Challenger qualifiers later in the year, including Sport 1 Open in Netherlands, the Poznań Open in Poland, the Oberstaufen Cup in Germany, and the Uruguay Open.
 His best results were in the quarterfinals in Germany and Netherlands, a performance he also achieved in IS Open and Aberto Rio Preto, but he didn't need to play the qualifiers in the latter.
 In doubles, Thiago reached the finals of Tetra Pak Tennis Cup partnering Thiago Alves, but they lost in straight sets against the Argentinian team of Guido Andreozzi and Máximo González.
 He also reached the semifinals of IS Open and Aberto Rio Preto, partnering Thiago Alves in the first and Rogério Dutra Silva in the latter, achieving his career high in the doubles ranking: 449th.
 He ended in the 276th position in the singles ranking.